getcarina/getcarina.com/_getting-started/2016-03-08-python-web-app-dev.md

   - intermediate
 ---

-This tutorial describes how to develop a Python web application locally on VirtualBox and deploy it on Carina with Docker Compose.
+This tutorial describes how to develop a Python web application locally and deploy it to Carina with Docker Compose.

 The application is a simple guestbook.
 It's enough to demonstrate a basic three-tier application.
 To develop the application, you'll use the following technologies: